dguzenko/newdocs/docs/zoocart.md

 ZOOcart module
 ==============

 ZOOcart has module that is available in two views: *Default* and *Minicart*.
 It displays the information about the amount of items in the Cart and thier total Price.
-Please see the aditional settings below.
+Please see the module settings for Default and Minicart Layouts below.

 In the **Default ZOOcart Module** you can choose the options: